 On an early morning in August, a nameless baby boy was born to 17 year old Sangmi Chang on the floor of her friend’s apartment.
 Sangmi had been couch surfing throughout her entire pregnancy which she had hidden from everyone she ever knew.
 Sangmi would never hold her baby boy in her arms, she would never allow herself to look him in the eyes or tell him she loved him before she handed him over to her friend and told her to make her problem go away.

 That was how Leighton Kingsman was brought into the world, after he was dropped off at the hospital by someone who refused to give their name or any trace back to themselves and was taken into the care system.
 Luckily for Leighton, young babies were rarely left for a long time in the adoption system and after it became clear his mother was never coming for him, he was placed into it.
-Before the young male knew any different about his heritage he would know his mother and father, Marie and Jonathan Kingsman.
+Before the young male knew any different about his heritage he would know his mother and father, Marie and Seth Kingsman.

 After the official adoption proceedings were made, his parents moved with him to the state of Ohio where they began to build a home.
-Marie and Jonathan had been on the adoption register for a long time and been trying to have children for much longer so they absolutely doted on their new son who they named Leighton.
+Marie and Seth had been on the adoption register for a long time and been trying to have children for much longer so they absolutely doted on their new son who they named Leighton.
 Leighton therefore had a very happy and fulfilled childhood, his mother worked as a childcare assistant so she stayed home with him most days and his father worked an office job which provided for them but also meant he was home on the weekends to play with his only son.

 It became evident quickly that Leighton was a very intelligent child, always curious and inquisitive when it came to the world, though he was also the kind to watch it from a distance rather than get directly involved, he was thoughtful, always thinking outside the box and coming up with ideas that most people didn’t even think of.
 Leighton was also one of the kindest people most knew, though it came with the downside of making him very naive and trusting others too easy.
 That followed him into his school life, where the other kids would usually avoid him because they didn’t understand him and it was very easy to take advantage of his trusting nature.